How to Throw a '70s Disco-Themed Party (Decor, Costumes, and Food)

 - fuzzy dice

-- play that 70s show or shows from the 70s on TV screens
+- play That '70s Show or shows from the era

 Set the Mood: Studio 54 Tunes

-Here's some 70s disco music ideas to get you started:
+Here are some '70s disco music ideas to get you started:

-Here are some ideas for the best 70s disco themed costumes for women:
+Here are some ideas for the best disco-themed costumes for women:

 - one-piece jumpsuit (like the ones pictured above)